Contact us

 1. What do you need to build an NFT marketplace?

-You need a blockchain base, smart contracts for minting and trading, secure wallet integration, a scalable back end, a clean UX/UI, metadata storage, payment rails, and a clear business model.
+To build an NFT marketplace, you need a blockchain infrastructure, smart contracts for minting and trading, wallet integration, backend systems, a scalable frontend, metadata storage, and a clear business model.

 2. How much does it cost to build an NFT marketplace?

-Ethereum (L2s), Polygon, BNB Chain, Solana, TON, and Tezos are popular options.
-The best choice depends on your audience, fees, mobile needs, and the type of assets you plan to support.
+Popular options include Ethereum (with Layer-2), Polygon, BNB Chain, Solana, and TON.
+The best choice depends on your audience, transaction volume, and product goals.

-7. Is it better to build or buy a white-label NFT marketplace?
+6. Should I build or use a white-label NFT marketplace?

 About the author